Abdelrhman20khaled/STM32-Board-Design-using-Kicad/README.md

 ## Overview

-This repository showcases the design of a **custom STM32F100CTB development board**, created using **KiCad** as part of a **Learning & Development (L&D)** initiative within the **Phiip Lab course**.
+This repository showcases the design of a **custom STM32F100CTB development board**, created using **KiCad** as part of a **Learning & Development (L&D)**.
 The board serves as a hands-on platform for exploring **embedded systems**, **ARM Cortex-M microcontrollers**, and **mixed-signal PCB design** practices.

 The goal of this project is to provide a compact yet powerful **training and development board** that allows learners to understand the fundamentals of microcontroller hardware, PCB layout, and circuit design — from schematic to prototype.

-> The image above shows the top view of the PCB — featuring the STM32 microcontroller at the center, USB Type-B port at the top, and dual GPIO headers for flexible use.
+> The image above shows the top and bottom view of the PCB — featuring the STM32 microcontroller at the center, USB Type-B port at the top, and dual GPIO headers for flexible use.

 ---